 - 5 tablespoons reduced-fat whipped topping

 - In a large bowl, beat the egg substitute, pumpkin, sugar, honey and spices until blended.
 Gradually beat in milk.
 Pour into five 8-oz. custard cups coated with cooking spray.
-Place in a 15-in. x 10-in. x 1-in. baking pan.
+Place in a 15x10x1-in. baking pan.

 - Bake, uncovered, at 425° for 10 minutes.
 Reduce heat to 350°.
-Bake 30-35 minutes longer or until a knife inserted near the center comes out clean.
+Bake 30-35 minutes longer or until a knife inserted in the center comes out clean.

 - Serve warm or cold.
 Garnish with whipped topping.
 Store in the refrigerator.
 Yield: 5 servings.